-It has a separate modes for nitrox, planning, and gauge (which is simply a depth and bottom timer, great for technical diving as well).
+It has a separate mode for nitrox, planning, and gauge (which is simply a depth and bottom timer, great for technical diving as well).

-The menu system is easy to navigate and intuitive to use with the multiple buttons.
+The menu system is easy to navigate and intuitive to use with multiple buttons.

 A separate cable is sold to allow you to transfer the data to your computer.

 You can log it in a number of programs, but Suunto has its own Suunto DM5 software that connects with your computer to give status, dive info, logs, and even allows you to plan dives!